Elazrod56/tiktok_json_analyzer/README.md

 # The TikTok JSON analyzer

-This is a simple program to analyze your TikTok data and provide the following info :
+This is a program to analyze your TikTok data and calculate these statistics :

-- Amount of times you opened the app (in the last 6 months)
+- Number of logins (in the last 6 months) and logins per day
-- The amount of videos you watched (in the last 6 months)
+- Number of videos watched (in the last 6 months) and watched videos per day
-- How many videos and sounds you have as favorite
+- Number of favorite effects, hashtags, sounds and videos
-- Statistics about the likes you left on videos, such as the likes/day stat
+- Statistics about the likes you left
-- How many comments have you published
+- Number of comments posted
-- Your account's stats (likes received and videos)
+- Your account's audience stats

-This project is still in early development.
-I will add new features in the future
+This project is still in development.
+I plan to deploy the app on the web in the future so stay tuned

-## How to get the data?
+## How to get your TikTok data?

 In your TikTok app, Head over to Settings > Account > Get my data and ask for JSON.

-You should get it in the following 4 days.
+You should receive a zipped folder containing your data export in the following days

-## How to use it?
+## How to use the program?

 1. Make sure rustc and cargo are installed, check out [this link](https://rust-lang.org) for further information.

-2. Then, open your terminal and type `git clone https://github.com/Elazrod56/tiktok_json_analyzer.git`
+2. Open your terminal and type `git clone https://github.com/Elazrod56/tiktok_json_analyzer.git`

 3. A new folder called 'tiktok_json_analyser' will be created, open it in your terminal.

-4. Place your file in `json/user_data.json`
+4. Place your TikTok data in `json/` and name it `user_data.json`.
+Normally it is already named as such

 5. Finally, fire up your terminal and run `cargo run`.
 The code will compile and print the stats

-## I get an error
+## What if you get an error?

 If you get a "no such file or directory error", make sure that "user_data.json" is in the "json" directory.